solacecommunity/solace-prometheus-exporter/README.md

 <pre><code>
 .../            HTML page with endpoints
-.../metrics     Golang and standard Prometheus stuff .../solace_std  Solace metrics for System and VPN .../solace_det  Solace metrics for all individual Clients and Queues
+.../metrics     Golang and standard Prometheus stuff .../solace_std  Solace metrics for System and VPN levels .../solace_det  Solace metrics for all individual Clients and Queues
                 (Can degrade system performance, test before use it in prod)
 </code></pre>